voxel/voxel-vr/README.md

 load with [voxel-plugins](https://github.com/deathcap/voxel-plugins).

-Replaces the `render` handler of [gl-now](https://github.com/stackgl/gl-now) to emit `gl-render` twice per tick, one for each eye, with the viewport and view matrices set appropriately.
+Replaces the `render` handler of [gl-now](https://github.com/stackgl/gl-now) to emit `gl-render` twice per tick, one for each eye, with the viewport and matrices set appropriately.
 If used on a WebVR-enabled browser (experimental Firefox or Chrome), or on a platform supported by [webvr-polyfill](https://github.com/borismus/webvr-polyfill), will attempt to use VR settings from a head-mounted VR device.